h4rvey-g/ob-Notes/USMLE/MSK/Polyarteritis nodosa.md

 		- Helps differentiate PAN from other forms of vasculitis

 >[!Mnemonic]
->In PAN, the Pulmonary Artery is Not involved, PANmural inflammation of the arterial wall is present, and PAN may be associated with hePAtitis B.
+>In PAN, the Pulmonary Artery is Not involved, PANmural inflammation of the arterial wall is present, and PAN may be associated with [[hePAtitis B]].

 >[!tip]